Our Fly Fishing Program

 We also have a lake boat to access the tributaries of Lake Iliamna.
 We use this boat especially to fish the Gibraltar River, which can be an exceptional fishery.

 We can only do this trip on days that are not very windy as the lake can get very big swells.
 Another fishing option is to fish the Upper Copper River.
-We can reach this remote water with a short 10 minute charter with Iliamna Air Taxi.
+We can reach this remote water with a short 5 minute flight.
 We pay quite a bit of money for this lease and it is a day that we highly recommend.
-The charter is not included in the package and is divided evenly among the clients that decide to go.
-Please let the manager know early in the week if you would like to do either of these trips.

 Equipment & ClothingFishing equipment and clothing vary greatly from week to week.
 In June, July, and early August you will use a 5 or 6 weight fly rod for the trout.
 Sometimes in June and July a light rod (2, 3, or 4 weight) can be a lot of fun if the wind is light and the dry flies are coming off.
 Always bring a back up rod; broken rods are much more common than you would think.
 The lodge also has backup fly rods available for guest use.